 Note From Gemm Learning

-This could be written by thousands of children all over the world.
-Our education team at Gemm has heard variations of this account from the 5,000 students we have helped over the years.
-It is not intended to make you feel bad as a parent because your child is struggling.
-It’s natural to want to challenge our kids and encourage them to try harder.
-But for a struggling learner, no matter how hard they try it doesn’t solve the problem.
+Our education team has heard variations of this account from the 5,000 students we have helped over the years.
+This post is not intended to make you feel bad as a parent because your child is struggling.
+It’s natural to want to challenge our kids and encourage them to try harder, whether they are struggling or not.

-If you’d like to learn how Gemm Learning can help, get started here.
+If you’d like to learn how Gemm Learning works, send us a note about your child here.